 - Published in Law360 – EagleBank v.
-BR Professional Sports Group, Inc., EDPa Civil Action No. 14-5550) – As noted above, Ms. Axelrod, working with an attorney in Maryland, successfully convinced the United States District Court for the Eastern District of Pennsylvania to grant summary judgment to their client in a $1.25 million case.
+BR Professional Sports Group, Inc., EDPa Civil Action No. 14-5550) – Working with an attorney in Maryland, we successfully convinced the United States District Court for the Eastern District of Pennsylvania to grant summary judgment to their client in a $1.25 million case.
 The intervening lender appealed and Axelrod and Maryland counsel convinced the United States Court of Appeals for the Third Circuit to affirm the District Court’s ruling.
 The case was never further appealed.

 - Researched and drafted appellate briefs in Pennsylvania and New Jersey state and federal courts, including the appeal brief in a dispute in which $825 million was at stake.

 - The Axelrod Firm’s attorneys defend companies in employment matters including in AIR-21 actions.
 The Axelrod Firm Partners, Sheryl Axelrod and Lisa Savitt, published an article about this work in The American Bar Association, Tort Trial & Insurance Practice Section, Aviation and Space Law, Winter 2020 (published in the Spring of 2020), “Mayday, Mayday!
 Minimizing air carriers’ exposure by protecting their whistleblowers – lessons gleaned from AIR 21,” Spring 2020 [ß This should open up in a new tab on this page and in Aviation Litigation under the Publications & Published Briefs tab.]